miamauro/tech-blog/README.md

 ## Description

 This application is a CMS style blog where developers can publish posts and comment on other developers' posts.
-This application follows the MVC paradign in architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This application follows the MVC paradigm in architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Deployed Application